gorodnichy/vitals/docs/readme.md

  <!-- br>
  Corrections/Comments: [ dg @ ivim . ca ]     -->

- If you want to help with further development of this Portal and Open Canada Vaccine /  Vitals Statistics Tracking App development, please send eTransfer to dg@ivim.ca
- <br> Comments and corrections can be emailed to the same adddress.
+ If you want to help with further development of this Portal and Open Canada Vaccine /  Vitals Statistics Tracking App development, please send eTransfer to dg@ivim.ca.
+Comments and corrections can be emailed to the same adddress.